Origins

 Where it started: old-school Psychodeli.

-Psychodeli was on the desktop of millions in the 90s via AfterDark: a spiral twisted on itself.
-That phrase is a pretty literal map of the engine — a smooth spiral index, pushed and pulled by a time-driven twist, then folded back into color by periodic wave functions.
-It’s not “just a preset,” it’s a compact little physics poem.
+Psychodeli was on the desktop of millions in the early 90s via AfterDark: a spiral twisted on itself.
+That phrase is the engine — a spiral index, twisted by a periodic function, folded into color.

-In early 2025, the project to modernize the original look began — keeping the spirit, upgrading the machinery.
+In early 2025, the project to source the psychodeli DNA for a modern web instantiation began.
 That effort eventually delivered the current engine: WebGL 2.0, an HDR color pipeline, and a steady 60fps with a multitude of user control mechanisms, eqs.
 An early detour mixing CSS transforms and WebGL was eventually abandoned for pure GL.

 My quip is it was "coding the vibe" not vibe coding.
 Whatever you call it, the throughput over a year has been staggering — and the output is miles from what I could have done solo.